RolandDreger/accessibility-4-indesign/accessibility-4-indesign/accsssibility-4-indesign_doku.en.md

 The sources that were used as the basis for the answer are listed below each of the assistant's answers.
 Use the links to find further information on the topic.
 If no URL is displayed, the information is based on the plugin's own data (or the assistant has messed up).

 ## Settings
+### License Key

 In the `Settings` tab, you can enter the license key that you got when you purchased the plug-in.

+### Report
+#### Export

+A document title and the name of the creator can be entered for the exported report.

+Option `Open save dialog`: Here you can specify whether a selection dialog for the storage location of the PDF file of the exported report should be displayed.
+By default, the temporary folder of the plugin is preselected as the storage location.

+Option `Show PDF after export`: With this option you determine whether the PDF is opened in your default application after exporting the report.
+(The default application is the application in which a PDF file is opened by double-clicking in the file browser).

 ## Limitations of plug-in and InDesignn